sydluqmaan/MAPS-Multi-Agent-Pathfinding-Simulator/README.md

 Copyright (c) 2012, Carrois Type Design, Ralph du Carrois (post@carrois.com, www.carrois.com), with Reserved Font Name "Share."

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
-The full license text is available in the LICENSE.txt file or at https://openfontlicense.org.
+The full license text is available in the FONT_LICENSE.txt file or at https://openfontlicense.org.